Noriko Katō

 Noriko Katō (加藤 紀子, Katō Noriko) (born January 30, 1973) is a Japanese actress and singer-songwriter.
-She is affiliated with J.P.
-Room, a subsidiary of the Up-Front Group.
+She is affiliated with Up-Front Create, a subsidiary of the Up-Front Group.

 Biography

 Born in Suzuka, Mie, Japan, Noriko Katō graduated from Tokyo Metropolitan Yoyogi High School.

 Katō's career began in 1991 as a member of Sakurakko Club, together with Anza Oyama, Miki Nakatani, Miho Kanno, and Hiroko Kurumizawa.
 On July 25, 1992, she released her first single, a cover of Chisato Moritaka's "Kondo Watashi Doko ka Tsurete itte Kudasai yo".
 The single peaked at No. 69 on Oricon's singles chart and earned her a New Artist Award nomination at the 34th Japan Record Awards.

 In 2000, Katō moved to France to study the French language.
 She resumed her entertainment career when she returned to Japan two years later.

+In January 2023, Katō switched her talent agency from J.P.
+Room to Up-Front Create.

 Personal life

 Katō married creative director Yoshio Wakatsuki (若槻 善雄, Wakatsuki Yoshio) on December 27, 2005.
 They divorced on April 15, 2010.
 On March 3, 2013, Katō married Tokyo No. 1 Soul Set member Hiroshi Kawabe (川辺 ヒロシ, Kawabe Hiroshi).